PlantandFoodResearch/MCHap/docs/assemble.rst

 These files are often not necessary when a single value is suitable for all samples within the dataset.
 For example, the **ploidy** of all samples can be specified using the ``--ploidy`` argument.
-However, the ``--ploidy`` argument can also be the location plaintext file containing a list of sample identifiers and their corresponding ploidy levels to accommodate mixed-ploidy datasets.
+However, the ``--ploidy`` argument can also be the location of a plaintext file containing a list of sample identifiers and their corresponding ploidy levels to accommodate mixed-ploidy datasets.
 Each line of this file contains a single sample identifier and its ploidy separated by a